 Safe Schools Improvement Act

-Bullying and harassment of students who are, or are perceived to be, lesbian, gay, bisexual or transgender (LGBT) is widespread.
-While current federal law provides important support to promote school safety, it does not comprehensively and expressly focus on issues of bullying or harassment, and in no way addresses the challenges faced by LGBT youth in our nation’s schools.
+Bullying and harassment of students who are, or are perceived to be, lesbian, gay, bisexual, transgender or queer (LGBTQ) is widespread.
+While current federal law provides important support to promote school safety, it does not comprehensively and expressly focus on issues of bullying or harassment, and in no way addresses the challenges faced by LGBTQ youth in our nation’s schools.

 Student Non-Discrimination Act